MaxCojocari/OOP_Lab_2/README.md

 ## System description

-The main entities of this system are actors who transact cryptoassets, transactions, transaction pools, cryptoassets, blocks and blockchain itself.
+The main entities of this system are actors who transact cryptoassets, miners, transactions, transaction pools, cryptoassets, blocks and blockchain itself.
 They can be enumerated as follows:

 - Actors:
   - Alice